LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

    **Return value:**
       * *ARK_SUCCESS* if successful
       * *ARK_ILL_INPUT* if an argument has an illegal value (e.g. typo in the method type).

+   .. note:: If this routine is not called, then LSRKStep will use the Runge--Kutta--Chebyshev method by default.

 Allowable Method Families